jo-pol/MAE-gf/Tips-&-Tricks-&-Other-notes.md

 ![rose-cinq][pic-r5g]

 ### Stitches
+![colours][pic-kleur]
-Names of stitches used in this wiki:
+Stitches used in the examples in this wiki:
 * Cross only.
 In working scheme's coloured in grey.
 * Half stitch = (twist if not already done), cross, twist.
 Coloured green.
 * Cloth stitch = cross, twist, cross.
 Coloured purple.
 * Whole stitch & twist = (twist if not already done), cross, twist, cross, twist.
 Coloured red.
 * Plaits = (twist,) cross, twist, cross, twist, cross, twist, cross (, twist), .... .
 Coloured blue.
+* Turning stitch = cross, twist, twist, cross (twist, twist).
+Coloured brown.

-Sometimes, onorthodox stitches are used, like `Cross only`.
-(Examples will be in this wiki.)
+Sometimes, onorthodox stitches are used, like `Cross only` or `crcllcrc`, as in the [sunny stitch][ex-sun].

 ![pic-tct]Groundforge has rules as which stitch-code gets what colour, according to the Belgian colour code.
 In this wiki, the pair-diagrams will not always show the Belgian colour code, due to the following, illustrated with an example.
 Suppose, we wish to work on the example above.
 The whole stitch & twist in the middle can be specified several ways.
 We prefer to use `ctc B1=tctct`, see [here][ex-tctct].
 However, doing so, Groundforge colours this stitch in black in the pair-diagram (the left one).
 If we wish to see a red stitch, we have to use `ctc A1=ctcr A2=ctcr B1=ctct`, see [here][ex-ctct].

+Groundforge accepts only stitch-instructions with at least one cross.
+The instruction `A1=t` will be translated into `A1=ct`.

 We have tried `ctctclllllctctc` as a substitute for picots.
 Groundforge needs some time to generate this, and the result is not as expected.